What can I claim during parental leave from work?

 Help with mortgage costs

 If you pay a mortgage you may be entitled to Support for Mortgage Interest, which is a DWP loan, if your income is reduced during a prolonged period of family leave.
-Support for Mortgage Interest is only available after 9 months on certain benefits (for Universal Credit, you must also not have any earnings).
+Support for Mortgage Interest is only available after 9 months on legacy benefits or 3 months on Universal Credit.
 It is not part of your benefits and has to be applied for separately.
 If you are of State Pension age and on Pension Credit, different rules apply and you can get the loan payments straight away, if you choose to take the loan.

 Council Tax Reduction/Support